-Code-name ULD No. of Weight . .
-5 .
-Numbers and Contents Code-name Type Code Owner pieces (gross) Numbers and Contents GENERAL CARGO PBF XXXXX BAF 1 602 BOX PALLET # 12345, 45678, 99888, 44588, 76225, 56889, 45285, 56238 ATTN PISA
+Code-name ULD Code-name - Weight Numbers and Contents Sous mame Type Code Owner pieces (gross) Trainzere and Comerne GENERAL CARGO PBF xxxxx BAF 1 602 BOX PALLET # 12345, 45678, 99888, 44588, 76225, 56889, 45285, 56238 ATTN PISA

 A combination of dangerous goods and general cargo packed in one ULD container owned by Germany (AKN 08997 GAF) with a checked gross weight of 452 and a further description of national reference numbers (voucher numbers) to allow the shipment to be traced.
 Detailed information on the content of the shipment can be retrieved from national systems only (using the reference numbers provided).